abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case1_gcp.md

 ### Use Case Summary

-This use case validates an ARM-native Jenkins CI pipeline by building and executing a Go application on a GCP SUSE Arm64 VM.
+This use case validates an Arm-native Jenkins CI pipeline by building and executing a Go application on a GCP SUSE Arm64 VM.
-It confirms correct Jenkins configuration, Go module handling, and native ARM execution suitable for cloud-native CI workloads.
+It confirms correct Jenkins configuration, Go module handling, and native Arm execution suitable for cloud-native CI workloads.